S0urceror/MSX-USB/drivers/MsxUsbNext/README.md

     - Format in MacOS, Linux or by DD-ing a DSK file to the USB drive.
     - You will waste a lot of space because now the USB drive can only contain 720kb.

+### MSX compatibility
+On MSX 1 you can only mount FAT12 720kb DSK images.
+On MSX 2 and higher you can mount FAT16 DSK images of various sizes or the whole USB disk when formatted in FAT16.

 ### AUTOEXEC.DSK
 Place a disk image called AUTOEXEC.DSK in the root of the USB drive to mount this image automatically.
 If your press ESCape within 3 seconds it will show the normal boot menu.